MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 - When editing PBIP files outside of Power BI Desktop, they should be saved using UTF-8 without BOM encoding.
 - Report Linguistic Schema is not supported with Power BI projects.
 - Power BI Desktop uses CRLF as end-of-line.
 To avoid problems in your diffs, configure Git to handle line endings by enabling [autocrlf](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings).
-- Power BI Projects currently not supported in Microsoft Power BI Desktop (Optimized for Power BI Report Server).
+- Power BI Projects currently not supported in Microsoft Power BI Desktop version Optimized for Power BI Report Server.

 ## Frequently asked questions